Loire Valley Cycling Route — Planning Your Ride Through French Wine Country

 Flying Into Paris or Nantes

-Nantes is the alternative — it’s the western end of the route, served by direct flights from several European cities including London Gatwick, Dublin, and various regional French airports.
+Nantes is the alternative — the western end of the route, served by direct flights from several European cities including London Gatwick, Dublin, and various regional French airports.
 If you want to ride east-to-west and finish in Nantes rather than start there, flying into CDG and out of Nantes works cleanly as a one-way itinerary.
 No doubling back.

 Getting Your Bike on the TGV